Music (Playboi Carti album): Background and recording

 In December 2020, Playboi Carti released his second studio album, Whole Lotta Red, through AWGE and Interscope Records.
-Despite being divisive upon its release, it is regarded as an influential album, with its help pushing the rage subgenre to the mainstream.
+Despite being divisive upon its release, it retrospectively became regarded as an influential album, with its help pushing the rage subgenre to the mainstream.
 It became his first album to chart number-one on the US Billboard 200 chart.
 On March 10, 2021, just three months after Whole Lotta Red was released, Carti hinted at a new project on Instagram.
 By August 23, 2021, he had revealed the album's initial title, Narcissist, and set a release date for September 13, although the date ultimately passed without the album's release.
 As the year progressed, Carti's plans for the album evolved.
 In an April 2022 interview with XXL, he mentioned that the album's title had been changed to Music.
 During this period, Carti was actively recording and experimenting with new sounds, seeking to build on the success of his previous work.
 His creative process involved working with a variety of collaborators, drawing on the talent within his Opium label, including producers like F1lthy and the collective Working on Dying.
 Carti was also influenced by various genres, blending elements of punk, rap, and experimental music.

 You know, this album right here is – I say this for everything, but – I think it's going to be my best album because I'm just popping it.
 It starts with music.
 That's it.
 As long as I got that, it's up.